libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 ---

 ruby-vips is now at version 2.1 with a few useful bug fixes and an interesting new `mutate` feature.
-This new block makes it possible to modify images efficiently and safely.
+This block makes it possible to modify images efficiently and safely.

 # Draw operations

-Up until now ruby-vips has been purely functional, in other words, all operations created new images and no operations modified their arguments.
+Up until now, ruby-vips has been purely functional, in other words, all operations created new images and no operations modified their arguments.

 For example, you can draw a circle on an image, but you are given a new